Houses and homes

 Have a look at the gallery below and see if you can spot these different types of houses and homes:

-- Victorian terrace houses
+- A Victorian terrace cottage

 - High rise apartment buildings in London

-- A house with a thatched roof
+- A cottage with a thatched roof

 Our ancestors built houses based on what materials they had, and what they needed.
 The roundhouses that the Iron Age Celts built were made from wood, mud and straw because that’s what they had where they lived.
 They kept a hole in the very top of the roof so smoke from their indoor fire pit would have a place to go out.
 We cook using ovens and hobs in our homes today instead of a fire pit, so we don’t need a hole in the roof for smoke!